English

 ENGL 115 - Shakespeare

-This course will offer an introduction to his work through a wide-ranging survey of his major plays in all categories (history, comedy, tragedy, and romance) plus maybe some poetry.
-Texts and topics will vary.
-Every year.
+This course will offer an introduction to Shakespeare's work through a survey of his major plays in all genres (history, comedy, tragedy, and romance) plus selected sonnets.
+Texts and emphasis will vary.

 ENGL 125 - Studies in Literature